 The value of AP and year-long social science classes goes beyond better preparing students for college-level coursework.
 Although summer social science classes are a chance to lighten one’s academic load, free up a period, or take an extra elective, left out the conversation are its negative effect on students and social science teachers alike.

 According to a study conducted by The National Assessment of Educational Progress, “Only 13% of (high school) students scored proficient in history and only 22% scored proficient in civics on the National Assessment of Educational Progress; 40% of students scored below the basic level of knowledge in U.S. history, a decline from 34% in 2018.”
-When only around one in ten students understand their country’s history, students need to be in history classes more now than ever before.
+When only approximately one in ten students understand their country’s history, students need to be in history classes more now than ever before.
 Summer social science classes fail to give students a true understanding of their country’s people and societies, but AP does the opposite, allowing students to develop a deep, college level understanding of the world and civic affairs.

 “In a summer social science course, you are not going to develop skills you need in everyday life, like understanding human connections, people, and societies,” stated APUSH student Gabriela Sanchez.
 “In AP, you have to actually understand and apply these patterns.
 In the summer, you can blow through an online module and quizlet your way through all the tests.”